 Onto the more recent and the most recent time

 Surely you’ve not forgot that I’m talking about hating on anime, no?

 Good, because I’m not letting you and your ego away to safety anytime soon.
 Let’s talk about Tsukasa Fushimi and his two massively controversial works, OreImo and Eromanga-sensei.

 While it is true that both of his works involve very little intelligence when it comes to story integration.
-Unless your reasoning to hate either show is exactly to do with the story, I’ll make you look a little silly in the next part as to why:
+Unless your reasoning to hate either show is exactly to do with the story, you can easily come off as silly because:

 - You SHOULD NOT be taking either of the shows to the bottom of your heart.